microsoft/DeepSpeed/docs/_posts/2021-12-09-deepspeed-moe-nlg.md

 GPUs on the NVIDIA Selene Supercomputer, consuming over 3 million GPU hours.
 Another 3 to 5 times of increase in model size would be infeasible within a reasonable timeframe.
-Given the exorbitant compute resources required to train the state-of-art NLG models, a natural question to ask is: “Is it possible to make non-trivial improvement to model quality without increasing the compute cost?”
-Or equivalently, “Is it possible to produce model with similar quality using 3 to 5 times less resources?”
+Given the exorbitant compute resources required to train the state-of-art NLG models, a natural question to ask is: "Is it possible to make non-trivial improvement to model quality without increasing the compute cost?"
+Or equivalently, "Is it possible to produce model with similar quality using 3 to 5 times less resources?"

 Recent works like [GShard](https://arxiv.org/abs/2006.16668) and [Switch Transformers](https://arxiv.org/abs/2101.03961) have shown that Mixture of